4. Seams, Stitching & Elastic

 So now we've decided which elastic to use, how 'tight' do we need to make it?
 Well this goes back to the amount of negative ease already added to the garment.
 If you employ 12% negative ease and 3% elastic tension then the elastic is effectively stretched 15% on the body.
 If you were to use only 5% negative ease for dancewear, clearly you'd need to increase your elastic tension significantly to attain the same final tension on the body.

-Tip: While dancewear clients are used to seeing garments looking 'gathered' because of the extra elastic tension, retail swimwear would be completely unacceptable on the sales shelf if it looked gathered.
+The Professor says: While dancewear clients are used to seeing garments looking 'gathered' because of the extra elastic tension, retail swimwear would be completely unacceptable on the sales shelf if it looked gathered.
 Swimwear on the sales shelf needs to sit relatively flat, forcing a very difficult balancing act between negative ease, elastic tension and comfortable fit.

 "OK so prove that to me!" is most likely what you're all thinking.
 People usually have two assumptions about elastic tension.
 The first is that you don't need to add elastic tension if you have negative ease already added because, after all, if the fabric has to stretch then so too does the elastic and all the garments in the shops don't have any gathers in them.
 The second assumption is that you need to add more tension to the area just under the cheek.